Two other ice flow models

 \[ \frac{\partial \tau_{xz}}{\partial x} + \frac{\partial \tau_{yz}}{\partial y}+\frac{\partial \sigma_{zz}}{\partial z} = \rho g \]

-we will ignore the \(y\) dimension for simplicity, leaving:
+we will ignore the \(y\) dimension for simplicity, which implies a 2D assumption meaning infinite width, leaving:

 \[ \frac{\partial \sigma_{xx}}{\partial x}+\frac{\partial \tau_{zx}}{\partial z} = 0 \]